 ThruVis was recently deployed in June by G4S to enhance security at the Manchester “One Love” Concert in Manchester and in July throughout the week of the British Summer Time event at Hyde Park.
 The company’s facial recognition technology, SmartVis Face, which works by processing streams of video in real time to find faces, has been featured on Sky News and BBC Newsnight.

 Digital Barriers has an international presence, operating out of regional offices in the United Kingdom, the United States, Singapore, France, UAE and Malaysia and supporting customer and partner organisations in the UK and Europe, the Americas, the Middle East and Asia Pacific.

 The transaction, which is sufficient in size relative to the existing group at the time of exchange to constitute a disposal resulting in a fundamental change of business, pursuant to Rule 15 of the AIM Rules for Companies issued by the London Stock Exchange plc, is conditional upon shareholder approval and is expected to complete by the end of October 2017.

 The Osborne Clarke corporate team that advised on the transaction was led by Partners Mark Spinner and Jonathan King who were assisted by Associate Director Tom Try, Senior Associate Tian Tang and Associates Stuart Miller and Kate Robinson.
 Additional support was provided by Commercial Senior Associate Simon Bollans and Partner Erika Jupe and Tax Associate Alistair Godwin.

-Osborne Clarke’s corporate team is considered a go-to practice for many companies in the digital business sector, working with global businesses to fast-growth start-ups and market challengers.
+Osborne Clarke’s corporate team is considered a go-to practice for many companies in the tech, media and comms sector, working with global businesses to fast-growth start-ups and market challengers.
 The team advises at every stage of company development across all corporate issues, from equity and debt fundraisings to M&A, IPOs and JVs.